Blog Details

 1. What is Ross Island famous for?

-Ross Island gained recognition for housing the state's British Colony's administrative center.
+Ross Island gained recognition for housing the state's British Colony's administrative centre.
 A small museum and several churches are located on the island, which is currently under the jurisdiction of the Indian Navy.

 2. Is a trip to Ross Island worthwhile?